Swedeniron/Azure-namespace/README.md

 you will have the namespaces saved for the future.

+1. Change the _config.json to your location

-1. Create a namespace.json file in ventures
+2. Create a namespace.json file in ventures

-2. Run the script "python templator.py"
+3. Run the script "python templator.py"

-3. The script are creating a folder structure _build/azure/namespace.json/
+4. The script are creating a folder structure _build/azure/namespace.json/
    and adding a azure-resources.sh file

-4. To deploy the new namespace run the azure-resources.sh that are az commands Just check that you are connected to for the right environment dev/stage/prod
+5. To deploy the new namespace run the azure-resources.sh that are az commands Just check that you are connected to for the right environment dev/stage/prod